stang149/3601-S16-lab5_json-data-processing/README.md

 > ProTip: After generating a large project like this, Webstorm will take quite some time to index all the files.
 This process is indicated by the progress bar at the bottom of the screen, and you should wait until it is done to try doing any actual work.

-#### Using generators to add routes to your project
+#### Using generators to add things to your project
-Do not add routes (i.e. html and Javascript files) by hand.
+Do not add routes, views, endpoints, api stuff, or anything else, by hand.
 Use the documentation for the angular-fullstack generator to see how you can add a route to your project.

+> ProTip: Read the documentation for the angular-fullstack generator.
+It will do A LOT of things for you so you can spend more time playing tetris and less time working.

 ## Sample data
 You are provided with sample data that can be used to initialize your test database (located in seed.js).
 Place this file into the/server/config/environment directory, and it will be used to seed your local test database.